soulmachines/sm-web-component/README.md

    - it takes the template, populating the filenames using the data from the manifest file.
 It outputs `widget-snippet.js` into the `dist` folder.
    - when the node env is production, it will preprend the asset urls with the CDN name
 3. You run the above file by typing `npm run build:snippet`
-4. After the file is built, UglifyJS is run to minify it and the minified version is outputted into the dist directory as `widget-snippet.min.js`.
+4. After the file is built, UglifyJS is run to minify it and the minified version is outputted into the `dist` folder as `widget-snippet.min.js`.

 ### Running the snippet locally